squattingmonk/nasher/README.md

   exclude = "src/demo/**"
   exclude = "**/test_*.nss"

+# These targets are members of the "haks" group.
+You can build them all with one
+# command using "nasher pack haks".
+They all inherit the package-level "file"
+# key.
+[target]
+name = "scripts"
+group = "haks"
+description = "A hak file containing compiled scripts"

   # Filtering optional files, such as .nss, .gic, and .ndb, can greatly reduce
   # packed file size
-[target]
-name = "scripts"
-description = "A hak file containing compiled scripts" file = "core_scripts.hak"

   [target.sources]
   include = "src/**/*.nss"
   filter = "*.nss"

+[target]
+name = "blueprints"
+group = "haks"
+description = "A hak file containing blueprints"

+  [target.sources]
+  include = "src/blueprints/*.json"

 [target]
 name = "tlk"